rygelouv/Android-LoadingButton/README.md

 # Android LoadingButton

-Android LoadingButton is very a small library that let you create a button with a loading state
+Android LoadingButton is very a small library that let you create a button with a loading state and that may improve the UX of your app

 Use this library if you don't have enough space to show a progress loading on your screen or you dont want to bother with any of that.
 Android LoadingButton will take care of the